ONE DAY, ONE U OF A DAY IS OVER!

 The Museum’s New Tour Guide Program

 Last September, the Museum established a volunteer tour guide program.
-While tours are not new or unique to the U of A Museum, the program itself is new.
 The goal of the program is to make tours more accessible by having campus and Northwest Arkansas community members actively involved in leading these offerings.
 There are eleven guides in the 2024-25 cohort, comprised of U of A students, U of A employees, and local community members.

 Want to meet the tour guides and explore the collections?
 Book a tour today!